fabianleeaws/beanstalkcicd/doc-module-02.md

 $ mkdir ~/environment/beanstalk-workshop/.ebextensions
 ```

-2. Create our configuration file **ImmutDeploy.config** in the ebextensions folder
+2. Create our configuration file **ImmutDeploy.config** in the ebextensions folder, and edit it with the IDE

 ```
 $ touch ~/environment/beanstalk-workshop/.ebextensions/ImmutDeploy.config2